A kid's savings and a youth everyday account

 A Life account is like a grown-up version of your Bump account.
 It has all the same good things such as no account fees, personalised savings goals and a mobile app – plus an extra Spend&Save feature to help boost your savings.

-Notifications are designed to help keep your money safe by letting trusted people know if your account is being used in an unexpected or worrying way.
+Notifications are designed to help keep your money safe by letting trusted people know if your account is being used.
 So, it’s best to chat with those people first, before making any changes.

-A ‘signatory’ is someone, such as parent, grandparent, or guardian, who can operate your account in the branch.
-If you’re under 14, you’ll need to have a signatory on your account to help you look after your banking.
+A signatory is someone, such as a parent, grandparent, or guardian, who can operate your account in branch.
+If you’re under 14, you’ll need to have a signatory on your account.
+They can help you look after your banking.

-Access levels can be set up and modified in branch.
+Access can be set up when an account is opened, or it can be added in branch.

 Things you should know